The government released several important updates to the Paycheck Protection Program (PPP) during this last week.

 In a new Frequently Asked Question (#52, found here), the government reminds lenders that they are “required to give immediate effect to the statutory extension and should notify borrowers of the change to the deferral period” and that no formal modification of the promissory note is needed.

 The simplified forgiveness process for borrowers with PPP loans of $50,000 or less will ease the compliance burdens for many small businesses.
 Further, the confirmation that eligible expenditures can exceed the PPP loan, and rules for change of control transactions, provide needed clarifications to the forgiveness process.
 Lenders have begun accepting forgiveness applications and hopefully the government will release further guidance in the coming weeks.

 We can help you maximize your loan forgiveness.

 The Paycheck Protection Prgoram - New Legislation

-See what more we can bring to organizations just like yours.Affordable Housing Ag Producers Construction & Real Estate Dealerships Energy Services Financial Institutions Government Healthcare Critical Access Hospitals Dental Consulting Health Systems Medical Practices Senior Living Insurance Manufacturing & Distribution Nonprofit
+See what more we can bring to organizations just like yours.Affordable Housing Ag Producers Construction & Real Estate Dealerships Energy Services Financial Institutions Government Healthcare Critical Access Hospitals Dental Practices Health Systems Medical Practices Senior Living Insurance Manufacturing Consulting Nonprofit

 Take a deeper dive into this Insight’s subject matter.Tax